Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 "AllowPasswordReset"=dword:00000001

-If you have problems with using SSPR from the Windows sign-in screen, the Microsoft Entra audit log includes information about the IP address and ClientType where the password reset occurred, as shown in the following example output:
+If you have problems using SSPR from the Windows sign-in screen, the Microsoft Entra audit log includes information about the IP address and ClientType, where the password reset occurred, as shown in the following example output.

-Example Windows 7 password reset in the Microsoft Entra audit log
+Screenshot that shows an example Windows 7 password reset in the Microsoft Entra audit log.

 When users reset their password from the sign-in screen of a Windows 11 or 10 device, a low-privilege temporary account called defaultuser1 is created.
 This account is used to keep the password reset process secure.

-The account itself has a randomly generated password, which is validated against an organizations password policy, doesn't show up for device sign-in, and is automatically removed after the user resets their password.
-Multiple defaultuser profiles may exist but can be safely ignored.
+The account itself has a randomly generated password, which is validated against an organization's password policy.
+The password doesn't show up for device sign-in and is automatically removed after the user resets their password.
+Multiple defaultuser profiles might exist, but you can safely ignore them.

 Proxy configurations for Windows password reset

 During the password reset, SSPR creates a temporary local user account to connect to https://passwordreset.activedirectory.windowsazure.cn/n/passwordreset.
-When a proxy is configured for user authentication, it may fail with the error "Something went wrong.
+When a proxy is configured for user authentication, it might fail with the error "Something went wrong.
 Please, try again later."
-This is because the local user account is not authorized to use the authenticated proxy.
+This error occurs because the local user account isn't authorized to use the authenticated proxy.

-In this case, you can use one of the following workarounds:
+In this case, use one of the following workarounds:

-• Configure a machine-wide proxy setting that doesn't depend on the type of user logged into the machine.
+• Configure a machine-wide proxy setting that doesn't depend on the type of user signed in to the machine.
 For example, you can enable the Group Policy Make proxy settings per-machine (rather than per-user) for the workstations.

-• You can also use Per-User proxy configuration for SSPR if you modify the registry template for the Default Account.
-The commands are as follows:
+• You can also use per-user proxy configuration for SSPR if you modify the registry template for the default account.
+The commands are:

 reg load "hku\Default" "C:\Users\Default\NTUSER.DAT"